Ludmila398/andersen-php-tech-task/README.md

 cd andersen-php-tech-task
 ```

-2.Install dependencies using Composer.
+2. Install dependencies using Composer.
 Ensure that make is installed and available on your system.
 The make setup command will use Composer to install dependencies and prepare the project:

 ```bash
 make setup